 What You Can Do to Keep Yourself Flying Safer: Hygiene

+Not interested in changing clothes or wearing a hazmat suit?
 There’s more you can do.

 Before settling in, use wipes to clean all the touchpoints around you: window shade, armrests, seatbelt buckles, seatback trays, screens, overhead call buttons and power outlets.
 Some experts suggest travelers avoid using the lavatory on any flight and Dr. Stein agrees, saying that waiting in line for airplane toilets can increase exposure risk.
+Additionally, if you’re going to snack in-flight, the most vulnerable should wait till food service has finished and others have put their masks back on before removing their mask to eat.

 Improve Your Chances of Social Distance